 PLU commits to insuring all Undocumented and Black Identified Students course materials are available through the Lute Library & Course Reserves.
 This includes textbooks, course materials like lab coats and art supplies, and online access codes.
 Learn more and make a request HERE for Undocumented Students and HERE for Black Identified Students.

 Reduce - Reuse - Recycle

-At the end of each semester, the Lute Locker buys back textbooks that have been purchased through them.
-Check their website for buy back dates and location.
+At the end of each semester, PLU’s online bookstore buys back textbooks that have been purchased through them.
+This service is available through the Lute Locker online bookstore site.